ptmcg/littletable/how_to_use_littletable.md

 If you are working with a very large CSV file and just trying to see what the structure is, add `limit=100` to only read the first 100 rows.

-You can also pre-screen data as it is read from the input file by passing a `filters={attr: filter_fn, ...}` argument.
+You can pre-screen data as it is read from the input file by passing a `filters={attr: filter_fn, ...}` argument.
 Each filter function is called on the newly-read object _before_ it is added to the table. `filter_fn` can be any function that takes a single argument of the type of the given